buying-guideFebruary 1, 2025by Carmanji· 7 min read

 The Bottom Line

-A thorough pre-purchase inspection takes 30-45 minutes and can save you thousands of dollars in surprise repairs.
+A thorough pre purchase inspection takes 30-45 minutes and can save you thousands of dollars in surprise repairs.
+Once you have a truck, make sure to get proper insurance before hitting the road.
 The most important rule is simple: never fall in love with a truck before you inspect it.
 Kei trucks are plentiful and more are imported every month.
 If one truck fails the inspection, the next one might be perfect.
 Walk away from a bad truck with confidence, because a good one is out there waiting.
-For model-specific issues to watch for, check our guides to the Suzuki Carry, Honda Acty, and Mitsubishi Minicab.
-Once you've found your truck, our kei truck parts guide will help you source replacement parts.
+Browse kei trucks for sale to see what is currently available from verified dealers across the US.
+For model specific issues to watch for, check our guides to the Suzuki Carry, Honda Acty, and Mitsubishi Minicab.
+Once you have found your truck and sorted out financing, run the numbers through our import cost calculator to estimate your total landed cost, then check our kei truck parts guide to understand ongoing parts availability.